michaeliyer/dailyLargeScrabble/README.md

 Pulls the daily word from search for Scrabble points.
-About the dumbest thing you can imagine.
+About the dumbest thing you can imagine!